 Of all dolphin species, the Bottlenose dolphin is the smartest.
 Its highly advanced cerebral cortex area of the brain lends itself to higher level thinking, problem solving and social communication.

 Spinner dolphins are so named because of their acrobatic behavior.
 They commonly leap high out of the water and spin, rotating as many as 5 times.
 Groups of spinner dolphins can number in the hundreds or even thousands.
 They tend to feed in large groups at night, then organize into smaller groups to play and rest during the day.

 On average dolphins sleep about 8 hours a day, but only for a couple of hours at a time.
 Since they must breathe, sleeping dolphins shut down only one half of their brain and the opposite eye.
 The other half remains awake at a low level of attentiveness to watch for predators, and signals when to surface to breathe.
 After approximately two hours the process is reversed, resting the formerly active side of the brain.
 During sleep a dolphin may be at rest or may swim slowly, surfacing periodically to breathe.

 Dolphins use more than just their eyes to see their surroundings.
 By emitting sound waves from their forehead, they get an acoustic picture of their surroundings.
 Called echolocation, the sounds bounce off objects and the dolphins interpret the returning echo.
 They are also known to use echolocation to stun their prey.

-Sometimes the only sure way to see and swim with dolphins in the wild is to head out from shore with a guide who knows their behavior.
+Sometimes the only sure way to see dolphins in the wild is to head out from shore with a guide who knows their behavior.
 We have a wide selection of dolphin snorkel tours from which to choose.